Information for young people

 When you come to the MPC we want you to feel that it is your session and that you are making the decisions about what happens.
 If you are interested in therapy your MPC therapist will talk with you about options however the decision about what you do or don’t do will be yours.

-Your assessment is funded by Action for Stammering Children.
+Your assessment is funded by the Stuttering Foundation.
 It will not cost you anything however its actual cost is £1,000.
 Missed appointments are costly for us.
 Please help us minimise missed appointments be reading the following and calling us or talking to your local speech and language therapist if you have any questions.

 Getting your appointment